Skip to content

 • StorageClass must have allowVolumeExpansion: true.
 All default examples except RAID10 have this enabled.

-• drivesPerCopy must be 1.
-Expansion is not supported for striped volumes (drivesPerCopy > 1).
+• stripeWidth must be 1.
+Expansion is not supported for striped volumes (stripeWidth > 1).

 • Sufficient free space on the drives hosting partitions.
-Each partition must be able to grow by the requested delta, either in place or on another drive.
+Each partition must be able to grow by the requested delta — either in place, or on another drive of the same node via replacement.

 Expanding a Volume